nelsonjchen/mindflakes.com/content/blog/posts/2013-04-14/and-suddenly-nearly-a-decade-later-a-blog-appears/index.md

 ### Mindflakes

 Okay, so I've helped a non-profit get their site stuff in shape and beyond.

 What about my personal site?

 Ever since I've started the BOH site project, I've probably made 3 false starts in creating mindflakes.com.
 I wager I wasn't confident enough in my `nanoc` knowledge in the previous starts.
 I had given up or I did not have enough time to really sit down and really start work on my site.
-Also, I was working part time at a local company at this time.
+Also, I was working part time at a local company in the area at this time.
 I came back home so exhausted from looking through piles of Ruby and Python that I really did not want to put my finger to the keyboard.

 Maybe the fourth time was the charm?
 I didn't start the mindflakes project this time.
 What I did instead was start an [example/bootstrap